ebowman/api-first-hand/README.md

 ### Swagger Domain Definitions

-Scala domain model definitions are generated for all data types defined as Swagger parameters in an API specification.
+API-First-Hand generates Scala domain model definitions for all data types defined as Swagger parameters in an API specification.
 Swagger parameters can be of path, query, header, form or body types, and consist of either primitive data types or more complex types composed from objects and arrays with primitives as leaves.

-Both primitive types and complex types are mapped to scala.
+Both primitive types and complex types are mapped to Scala.

-As an example, let's look at the Swagger API specification file [`simple.petstore.api.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/simple.petstore.api.yaml), which defines the API of a simple pet store.
-It contains a model definition for a pet.
+For an example, let's look at the Swagger API specification file [`simple.petstore.api.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/simple.petstore.api.yaml), which defines the API of a simple pet store.
+It contains a model definition for a pet:

 ```yaml
 definitions: